Project-Nibbler/Nibbler-Internal-Git-Tutorial/-1-GitHubIntroduction.md

 **Repositories:**

 A repository is basically a collected assortment of code or documents.
 For example, we could create a repository for the hardware design of Nibbler, where we would be able to post all sorts of different things, from design drawings to .gcode files for printing the parts.
-Openinbg the Marlin Firmware repository we see the following.
+Opening the Nibbler-Marlin repository we see the following.

 ![image](https://user-images.githubusercontent.com/90474549/137004857-1f17c694-817b-4506-93b5-7ed646a11919.png)